 top of page

-Today, I had a conversation with a client who—like me—holds integrity as a core value.
-As we talked, a realization hit me hard and clear:
+Today, I had a conversation with a client who, like me, holds integrity as a core value.
+As we spoke, a realization hit me hard and clear:

 People like us want to give others the benefit of the doubt.
 We don’t want to judge based on hearsay.
 We avoid gossip.
 We believe in letting people show us who they are, without carrying the residue of someone else’s experience.

-But here’s the catch: That high level of trust… often gets us hurt.
+But here’s the catch: That high level of trust often gets us hurt.
+Not everyone shares our integrity.
+When we project our values onto others, we set ourselves up for disappointment — sometimes even betrayal.

 • You want to assume good intent.